browserengineering/book/book/scheduling.md

 needs layout.[^nothing-later] If a web page calls one of these APIs, and style or layout is not up-to-date, then is has to be computed synchronously, then and there.
 These computations are called *forced style* or *forced layout*.
-The world "forced" refers to forcing the computation to happen right away, as opposed to possibly 16ms in the future if it didn't happen to be already computed.
+The word "forced" refers to forcing the computation to happen right away, as opposed to possibly 16ms in the future if it didn't happen to be already computed.
 Because there are forced style and layout situations, browsers have to be able to do